Battle of Aleppo (2012–2016): Syrian government and allies

-FSA Rebels
+FSA and Islamist Rebels

-A UN envoy warned that rebels may have been committing war crimes in Aleppo by engaging in indiscriminate rocket warfare targeting civilians while trying to lift the siege in October and November 2016.
-The Aleppo rebels used improvised artillery, including "hell cannons", makeshift mortars firing gas cylinders packed with explosives and shrapnel.
-UN High Commissioner For Human Rights Zeid Ra'ad Al Hussein stated that their use was "totally unacceptable" and constituted indiscriminate attacks, as they were very difficult to aim correctly, frequently killing and maiming civilians in government-held areas.
-According to Zeid, their inaccuracy meant they had no military purpose, so he concluded their use was primarily to "terrorize the inhabitants of western Aleppo".
-Even the pro-opposition Syrian Observatory for Human Rights reported in December 2014 that between July and December 2014, rebel forces have killed up to 300 civilians using hell cannons alone.
-Professor of Law Mark A. Summers of Barry University School of Law, a legal expert previous assigned to the Office of the Prosecutor for the International Criminal Tribunal for the Former Yugoslavia, wrote that both the uses of barrel bombs and hell cannons is so inaccurate and randomly destructive that their use is illegal, and thus constitutes either the direct or indiscriminate targeting of civilians and civilian objects.
+For their part, rebel factions stand accused of war crimes by human rights organizations throughout the course of the battle for engaging in repeated, indiscriminate artillery and mortar shelling of civilian areas in government and Kurdish-held areas of the city.
+In Aleppo, rebels groups famously deployed improvised artillery known as "hell cannons"—a type of makeshift mortar designed to fire repurposed metal gas canisters and even water heater tanks packed with explosives and shrapnel including nails, glass and ball bearings.
+UN High Commissioner For Human Rights Zeid Ra'ad Al Hussein condemned their usage as "totally unacceptable" noting that their extreme inaccuracy made them impossible to aim correctly, frequently killing and maiming civilians in government-held Aleppo.
+According to Zeid, their indiscriminate nature served no legitimate military purpose, so he concluded their use was primarily to "terrorize the inhabitants of western Aleppo".
+Professor Mark A. Summers of Barry University School of Law, a legal expert previous assigned to the Office of the Prosecutor for the International Criminal Tribunal for the Former Yugoslavia, wrote that both the uses of barrel bombs by government forces and hell cannons by rebel forces were so inaccurate and randomly destructive that their use was illegal, and constituted either the direct or indiscriminate targeting of civilians and civilian objects.